ashwanisinghel/KeepScreenAwake/README.md

 ## Requirements

 - Windows with PowerShell (built into Windows 10/11)
-- Google Chrome browser
+- Google Chrome browser OR Microsoft Edge browser
-- Chrome version 84+ (for Screen Wake Lock API support)
+- Chrome 84+ or Edge 84+ (for Screen Wake Lock API support)

 ## How It Works